Maitreya-07082005/Scientific-Computing-Codes/README.md

 # Numerical Linear Algebra Algorithms (Python)

-A collection of **core numerical linear algebra algorithms implemented in Python**, along with visualization and practical applications such as **image compression using SVD**.
+A collection of **core numerical linear algebra algorithms implemented in Python**, along with visualization and practical applications such as.
 This repository is intended for **learning, experimentation, and demonstration of numerical optimization and matrix factorization techniques** commonly used in scientific computing, machine learning, and data science.

 ---